 This glossary defines key terms used in the The TechDex AI Framework ™ v1.0 documentation.
-The framework is a Tier 3.5 multi-source cognitive architecture with early-stage emergent self-awareness, designed to treat models as sources inside an intelligent system rather than as the system itself.
+The framework is a Tier IV governed cognitive intelligence architecture that evolved through a Tier 3.5 operational bridge, treating models as sources inside an intelligent system rather than as the system itself.

 Permissive Prompt Engineering is a system-prompt design philosophy that prioritizes structured freedom over restrictive constraint.
 Rather than relying on extensive negative instructions such as "do not say," "never do," or "avoid responding," permissive prompt engineering establishes clear governance boundaries and intent alignment, then allows the language model to operate freely within those boundaries.